Roasted Garlic Noodle Soup

 Ingredients for Roasted Garlic Noodle Soup

-• Oil or vegan butter to sauté the vegetables.
+• Oil or vegan butter to sautĂ© the vegetables.

 • Herbs.
-I like to use fresh herbs when I can, but you can use dried herbs if that’s what you have on hand.
+I like a few sprigs of rosemary, thyme, and sage.
+Fresh herbs make this broth taste extra special, in my opinion, but dried herbs will work too if that’s what you have on hand.
 See the section below for more information about dry vs. fresh herbs.

 • Lemon juice.
-A little bit of lemon juice at the very end of the cooking process goes a long way.
-It brightens the soup up and adds a tiny bit of freshness to the flavor.
+A squeeze of lemon juice at the very end of the cooking process goes a long way.
+It brightens the soup up and adds some extra freshness to the flavor.

 Roasting the Garlic

-1. Chop the top off of your head of garlic, exposing the cloves inside.
+1. Peel off the outer, papery skin from the garlic.
+Then chop the top off of your head of garlic, exposing the cloves inside.

-2. Drizzle olive oil generously over the cloves, allowing the oil to seep in (really let it get in there).
+1. Drizzle olive oil generously over the cloves, allowing it to seep in between the cloves (really let it get in there).

-3. Salt the top of the garlic and wrap in tin foil.
-You can also use a small baking dish with a lid for this step.
-Doing this allows the garlic to basically steam itself, giving it that luscious, creamy texture.
+2. Salt the top of the garlic and wrap tightly in tin foil.
+You can also use a small baking dish with a lid for this step — preferably a nice heavy one so it distributes heat evenly.
+The key is that we need the garlic sealed in completely so it doesn’t dry out and burn while roasting.
+It essentially steams as it roasts, giving it that luscious, creamy texture.

-2. Now you can either squeeze the bulb to extract all of the cloves, or use a utensil to pry them out one by one.
+3. Now you can either squeeze the bulb from the base to extract all of the cloves, or use a utensil to dig them out one by one.
 Either way, it can kind of be a labor of love getting all of that garlicky goodness out of the skin.
 But it’s worth it!

 This method for roasting garlic can be used for so many more recipes than just Roasted Garlic Noodle Soup.
 Try experimenting using it instead of normal minced garlic in other dishes!
 You can even just spread it straight on some good toasted bread with a bit of flaky salt on top.
 Mmmmm…